webpack/webpack.js.org/content/guides/development.md

   }
 ```

-Now you can run `npm run watch` from the command line and you will see that webpack compiles your code, but it doesn't exit to the command line (this is because the script is still watching your files).
+You can now run `npm run watch` from the command line to see that webpack compiles your code, but doesn't exit to the command line.
+This is because the script is still watching your files.

-Let's make some changes to our code (let's remove the error we introduced):
+Now, with webpack watching your files, let's remove the error we introduced earlier:

 __src/print.js__